weaviate/weaviate-io/developers/weaviate/search/filters.md

 ## Multiple-condition filters

-To add a multiple-condition filter, you must set the operator to `And` or `Or`, and two or more conditions under the `operands` parameter.
+To add a multiple-condition filter, you must set the operator to `And` or `Or`, and set two or more conditions under the corresponding `operands` parameter.

-The following example specifies that:
+The following example specifies and `And` condition, so that both:
-- the `round` property must equal `"Double Jeopardy!"`, `And`
+- the `round` property must equal `"Double Jeopardy!"`, and
 - the `points` property must be less than 600.

 <Tabs groupId="languages">